 Aren’t those bonds debt?
 Where did that debt come from?
 Does bloated debt not imply that the economy in which the stock market’s components ply their trade is a leveraged thing, as opposed to an organically thriving thing?
 Why can’t we just let the debt float on the open market and let it get resolved by the market if things are so good beneath the surface?

 I think you know the answers to those questions.
 That is the main point of bears questioning the stock market’s fundamentals.
 Not the old PE Ratio canard.
 We are now in the post-PE world.
 What matters is policy because it is policy that has created the seemingly healthy stock market.
-So which side are you on; the side that sees the stock market and the stock market only, or the side that sees the stock market within the context of the universe in which it exists?NFTRH Premium for your 25-35 page weekly report, interim updates (including Key ETF charts) and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
+So which side are you on; the side that sees the stock market and the stock market only, or the side that sees the stock market within the context of the universe in which it exists?NFTRH Premium for your 25-35 page weekly report, interim updates (including Key ETF charts) and NFTRH+ chart and trade ideas, or the Free eLetter for an introduction to our work.
 Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
+Oh, and follow @BiiwiiNFTRH.
 Support free quality content; please disable AdBlock on Biiwii.com... and thank you!
 Add to SocialTrade